1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The 1995 nickel emerged during a pivotal period in American history, struck during President Bill Clinton’s administration as the nation experienced robust economic expansion.
 The five-cent coins produced that year circulated through an economy on the cusp of the dot-com era’s technological transformation.

-In 1995, three U.S. Mint facilities actively produced Jefferson nickels using established production methods that had been refined over decades.
-The Philadelphia and Denver Mints struck circulation coins for everyday commerce, operating high-speed presses capable of producing 750 coins per minute.
-Meanwhile, the San Francisco Mint focused exclusively on proof specimens for collectors, employing specially polished dies and meticulous striking techniques to create coins with mirror-like surfaces and sharp detail.
+In 1995, three U.S. Mint facilities actively produced Jefferson nickels using production methods refined over decades.
+The Philadelphia and Denver Mints struck circulation coins for everyday commerce, operating high-speed presses capable of producing 750 coins per minute, while San Francisco focused exclusively on proof specimens for collectors.

-The manufacturing process began with cupronickel blanks—flat metal discs composed of 75% copper and 25% nickel.
-These blanks underwent washing to restore their original color, then passed through an upsetting mill that formed raised rims around their edges, transforming them into planchets ready for striking.
+The manufacturing process began with cupronickel blanks — flat metal discs composed of 75% copper and 25% nickel.
+These blanks were washed to restore color, then passed through an upsetting mill that raised their rims, transforming them into planchets ready for striking.

-The 1995 nickel thus represents a mature phase of the series, produced with improved die technology and striking techniques that had evolved over nearly six decades of production.
+Design modifications in 1982 and 1987 sharpened various elements including the steps and Jefferson’s hair detail, and a further 1993 refinement improved the hair.
+The 1995 nickel thus represents a mature phase of the series, produced with improved die technology that had evolved over nearly six decades.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money